vaska-svir/hydroponics/README.md

-## Unsupervised multivariate anomaly detection for Hydroponic Farming
+## Unsupervised multivariate anomaly detection for hydroponic farming

+### Research goals:
-### Analysis of data from a network of distributed sensors placed on racks of horizontal hydroponic farming, including:
+Analysis of data from a network of distributed sensors placed on racks of horizontal hydroponic farming, including:
 - testing the correctness of the sensors throughout the container (identifying sensors that are faulty / not collecting data correctly, need additional calibration, etc.),
 - development of a method of automatic detection of anomalies (based on data from one selected measurement point).

+### Metadata
-### The dataset analyzed includes measurement data from a network of sensors:
+The dataset analyzed includes measurement data from a network of sensors:
 - air temperature (T),
 - air humidity (H),
 - atmospheric pressure (p),